-What Donald Trump means for legal weed in Washington state: We ask a pot pioneer
+What Trump means for legal weed here in Washington: We ask a pot pioneer

 As the first mainstream newspaper editor in the U.S. dedicated to covering legal weed, Ricardo Baca blazed a trail few of us could’ve imagined a few years ago.

 He led The Denver Post’s creation of The Cannabist, a digital publication focused on all things weed.
-The Cannabist staff grew from two to seven people last year, it got more page views than High Times, and made enough money to support itself while adding — modestly, Baca said — to the Post’s bottom line.
+The Cannabist staff grew from two to seven people last year, it got more page views than High Times, and made enough money to support itself while adding — modestly, Baca said — to The Post’s bottom line.

 The Cannabist also was the subject of a documentary film, “Rolling Papers.”
-Fortune magazine ranked Baca as one of the seven most powerful people in American cannabis and the Brookings Institution said he’s one of the 12 people to watch on marijuana policy.
+Fortune magazine ranked Baca as one of the seven most powerful people in American cannabis and the Brookings Institution said he’s one of 12 people to watch on marijuana policy.

+Baca announced last month he was leaving The Cannabist to take a position at a technology startup in Denver.

+“Once we launch in several months we will be servicing marijuana businesses all over world,” he told The Seattle Times.
+Until then Baca is not disclosing more about the name of the company, who he’s working with and what they’re doing.

 Most Read Stories